marouenes/dice-game/README.md

 ## Problem Context

 The input of the program is a so-called trial, i.e. a sequence of the rolled results.
 This input must be read from the <standard_input>.
-The first line of the input contains a single `integer` N, indicating the number of throws **$(1 \le N \le 1000000)$**.
+The first line of the input contains a single `integer` N, indicating the number of throws **(1 < N < 1000000)**.
 The second line of the input contains exactly N characters, each character is a digit from 1 to 6.
 For example, the `input` can be as follows:
 ```bash
 8
 32646135